St. John's, Newfoundland and Labrador: Climate

+Downtown architecture

-Starting as a fishing outpost for European fishermen, St. John's consisted mostly of the homes of fishermen, sheds, storage shacks, and wharves constructed out of wood.
-Like many other cities of the time, as the Industrial Revolution took hold and new methods and materials for construction were introduced, the landscape changed as the city grew.
+Downtown St. John's architecture has a distinct style.
+Starting originally as a fishing outpost for European fishermen, St. John's consisted mostly of the homes of fishermen, sheds, storage shacks, and wharves constructed out of wood.
+As the Industrial Revolution developed and new methods and materials for construction were introduced, and the cityscape changed as the city grew.
 The Great Fire of 1892 destroyed most of the downtown core, and most residential and other wood-frame buildings date from this period.
+The City's earliest suburbs in the area now known as Georgestown were not touched by the fire.

-Often compared to San Francisco due to the hilly terrain and steep maze of residential streets, housing in St. John's is typically painted in bright colours, earning its downtown the nickname Jelly Bean Row.
-The city council has implemented strict heritage regulations in the downtown area, including restrictions on the height of buildings.
+Built on hilly terrain and steep maze of residential streets, in St. John's is typically painted in bright colours, hence the nickname Jelly Bean Row for downtown row housing.
+However, downtown St. John's wasn't always as bright and colourful as it is today.
+The coal soot that blanketed St. John's in much of the 19th and 20th centuries made light exterior paint colours impractical.
+Houses along downtown streets and lanes were mostly dark shades of green, red, brown, and grey.
+Bright colours were introduced in the 1970s when coal was no longer used.

+The city council implemented strict heritage regulations in the downtown area, including restrictions on the height of buildings.
 These regulations have caused much controversy over the years.
 With the city experiencing an economic boom a lack of hotel rooms and office space has seen proposals put forward that do not meet the current height regulations.
 Heritage advocates argue the current regulations should be enforced while others believe the regulations should be relaxed to encourage economic development.

-To meet the need for more office space downtown without compromising the city's heritage, the city council amended heritage regulations, which originally restricted height to 15 m in the area of land on Water Street between Bishop's Cove and Steer's Cove, to create the "Commercial Central Retail – West Zone".
-The new zone will allow for buildings of greater height.
+To meet the need for more office space downtown, the city council amended heritage regulations, which originally restricted height to 15 m in the area of land on Water Street between Bishop's Cove and Steer's Cove, to create the "Commercial Central Retail – West Zone".
+The new zone allows for higher buildings.
 A 47 m, 12-storey office building, which includes retail space and a parking garage, was the first building to be approved in this area.

+Neighbourhoods

+The city of St. John's is made up of many neighbourhoods.
+Georgestown was the first suburb.
+The Goulds and Kilbride are former communities that have been amalgamated with St. John's.
+The Battery is an outport within the city of St. John's.
+Quidi Vidi is a similar, former fishing village on the outskirts of St John's.